The Somerset Masque: Performance notes

+Richard Ansell, a specialist matlayer, covered the floor of the Banqueting house and hall with green cloth for the masque.
 One would-be performer, the courtier Henry Bowyer (a son of William Bowyer of Denham), died after over-exertion at the rehearsals.
 John Chamberlain provided an unfavourable review of Campion's masque "I heare litle or no commendation of the maske made by the Lords that night, either for devise or dauncing, only yt was rich and costly".
+Campion himself criticised the stage machinery devised by Costantino de' Servi, who was said to have been secretive and unprofessional.

 On the following day King James, Prince Charles, and Somerset took part in a tournament of running at the ring.
 A tournament of tilting was held on New Year's Day.
 The bride's team wore "murrey" and white and the groom's team were in green and yellow.
 The Lord Mayor's masque, Middleton's lost Masque of Cupids, was performed on 4 January 1614 at the Merchant Taylor's Hall, and the royal family did not attend.

 Lanier's song Bring away this sacred Tree, printed with music in 1614, proved popular and was included in manuscript collections.
 The queen's chamberlain, Robert Sidney, Viscount Lisle, had anticipated Jonson's The Irish Masque would include the "choicest dancers" at court, among them Sergeant Boyd, Abercromby, and Auchmoutie.
 James Bowie, sergeant of the wine cellar may have been "Boyd".
 Although John Chamberlain observed the subject matter of The Irish Masque was considered offensive to Irish people, King James ordered a repeat performance.